 As mentioned above, gambling is a multibillion-dollar operation in Australia and naturally not quite everyone is in control of their habit.
 Tens of thousands have experienced problems and perhaps at a time when responsible gambling is on seemingly every political body’s agenda, this was a bad call after all.

 Image From Shutterstock

-Having been immersed in the worlds of sports betting and writing for the past 20 years, Gary Christie has vast experience on the subjects and has provided content for TVG and Mr Green Casino among others.
-His professional betting covers horse racing in the UK, Ireland, France and the USA.
+Having been immersed in the worlds of sports betting and writing for the past 20 years, Gary Christie has vast experience on the subjects.
+He has produced content for various leading websites, including both TVG and Mr Green Casino.
+Contact Gary at firstname.lastname@example.org.